Harish-M-5/devops-command-centre-UI/README.md

 # Overview:

-- Modern organizations use multiple DevOps tools simultaneously.
-Teams often switch between GitHub, Docker, Kubernetes, AWS, Terraform, monitoring tools and deployment systems
+- Modern organizations use multiple DevOps tools simultaneously.Teams often switch between GitHub, Docker, Kubernetes, AWS, Terraform, monitoring tools and deployment systems

 - This project aims to provide a unified command center where all critical DevOps information can be viewed and managed from one place